AbdulNa/alx-low_level_programming/0x18-dynamic_libraries/README.md

-# Dynmic Libraries in c
+# Dynamic Libraries in c